apache/camel/examples/camel-example-cdi/README.txt

 When we launch the example using the camel maven plugin, a local CDI container is created and started.
-Additionally there're two maven profiles being defined by this example (see pom.xml for details) so that using maven we can easily embed and deploy the example into an application server.
+Additionally there're two maven profiles being defined by this example (see pom.xml for details) so that using maven we can easily embed and deploy the example as a web-app into an application server.

 To run the example using JBoss type mvn deploy -Pjboss